 DisCleaner is a very compact and portable application that features a rich user experience.
 You can do just about anything related to file and directory cleaning, with only a few mouse clicks.

-Before even starting to scan or clean, DisCleaner will first check whether your clean-up selection of paths and/or disc drives are located on a solid-state drive (SSD) and if you have the Secure Delete Files option enabled, it will prompt with a confirmation message.
+Before even starting to scan or clean, DisCleaner will first check whether your clean-up selection of paths and/or drives are located on a solid-state drive (SSD).
+If you have the Secure Delete Files option enabled, it will prompt with a confirmation message.
 We strongly advice you to turn off this option if your machine contains an SSD.

-Warning: The Secure Delete Files option does not work with solid-state drive (SSD) devices because of the way they are build and how they store the information.
+Warning: The Secure Delete Files option does not work with solid-state drive (SSD) devices because of the way they are electrically built and the way they store the information.
 Also keep in mind that using this option with an SSD device, will cause severe life span shortening of the memory cells of your SSD and the data will still remain untouched.
 So please use it only with HDD devices.

 This message appears whenever you check the Secure Delete Files option, in order to remind you about the severe consequences on using it with SSD devices.

 This message appears whenever you have the Secure Delete Files option enabled and an SSD device was found installed on your system.
-It appears once when you are about to scan for files and another time when you are about to delete files.
-This behavior cannot be disabled.
+It appears in the first time when you are about to scan for files and in the second time when you are about to clean files.
+For security reasons, this SSD warning glue-logic behavior cannot be disabled by options.